2021 ACADEMY AWARD NOMINEE – Best International Feature

 OFFICIAL SELECTION - 2020 VENICE INTERNATIONAL FILM FESTIVAL

-Inspired by true events, writer/director Jasmila Žbanić’s gripping and multi award-winning thriller tells the story of a United Nations translator attempting to save the lives of her family, whilst pandemonium and escalating conflict rages around them.
+Inspired by true events, writer/director Jasmila Žbanić’s gripping, Oscar-nominated thriller tells the story of a United Nations translator attempting to save the lives of her family, whilst pandemonium and escalating conflict rages around them.

 Bosnia, July 1995.
 Middle-aged Aida (Jasna Ðuričić) is an English teacher in the small mountain town of Srebrenica.
 When the Serbian army ignores a formal UN ultimatum and begins a series of round-ups and brazen shellings, Aida and her family find themselves among over 30,000 besieged citizens attempting to shelter in a UN peacekeeper-operated military base on the outskirts of town, designed to house only a few thousand.
 Aida’s skills as a translator enable her to eventually bargain her husband and two sons inside, literally under the wire.